Sonja Schlesin

-Sonja Schlesin (6 June 1888 – 6 January 1956) was a South African best known for her work with Mohandas Gandhi while he was living in South Africa.
+Sonja Schlesin (6 June 1888 – 6 January 1956) was a Russian-born South African best known for her work with Mohandas Gandhi while he was living in South Africa.
 She began her service as his secretary at the age of 17.
 By her early twenties, she had become entrusted with the executive decision making within Gandhi's law practice and sociopolitical movements.
 Gandhi said "during the Satyagraha days ... she led the movement single handed".

 Life

-Born in 1888 to a Jewish family in Moscow, Schlesin moved to South Africa with her parents Isidor and Helena Dorothy Schlesin (born Rosenberg) in 1892.
+Born in 1888 to a Russian-Jewish family in Moscow, Schlesin moved to South Africa with her parents Isidor and Helena Dorothy Schlesin in 1892.
 By the age of fifteen, she had matriculated at the University of the Cape of Good Hope, which was the city where her family lived.
 She was recommended for a job by the architect Hermann Kallenbach to a new immigrant Indian lawyer named Mohandas Gandhi.
 Kallenbach described her as honest and clever, but mischievous and impetuous.
 Gandhi was so impressed by Schlesin and her speed at shorthand that he offered her a generous wage which she turned down for a more modest figure initially suggested by Kallenbach.
 Schlesin told Gandhi that she wanted to work for him because she supported his work and not for the money that he was offering.
 She affectionately called her employer Gandhi 'Bapu' (Father).

 Gandhi would take on large administrative and important tasks.
 In 1904 he persuaded the authorities to rehouse gold mine workers in the Transvaal where the pneumonic plague was taking a toll.
 Gandhi had taken on the problem and his legal office team had been reassigned to nursing for the sick.
 The workers' old houses had to be burnt and the dispossessed had only the money that they had buried for safekeeping.
 Gandhi became their banker and took in about £60,000.
 This needed to be accounted for so that he could successfully return it several years later.